fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_FAQ.md

 The Google Test output is meant to be a concise and human-friendly report.
 If your test generates textual output itself, it will mix with the Google Test output, making it hard to fileToCin.
-However, there is an easy solution to this problem.
+However, there is an easy Solution to this problem.

 Since most log messages go to stderr, we decided to let Google Test output go